 18yrs. & up – same rule as previous with the following changes: approved ProMA head gear without face shield, 12 or 14oz. approved ProMA protective gloves and moderate contact is allowed to the head and body.

 *If a competitor is getting overwhelmed, outmatched with several unanswered technique combinations, the center referee will give the competitor a 15 second count (composure count) to regain composure to continue the match.
 If after the 15 seconds the competitor cannot continue, they will forfeit the match.
 If during a match a competitor gets a 3rd composure count, the match will be over.
-No composure count will be given for an illegal or excessive force blow.
-Please note that match time will be paused for up to the 15 second composure count.

 *If a competitor is knocked to the ground by a legal strike 3 times in a round (excessive force strike or slipping will not count), they will lose the match.